eclipse/steady/docs/public/content/user/support/faq.md

 Solution(s):

-- Increase the timeout by changing the configuration setting `vulas.reach.timeout`, e.g., `mvn -Dvulas.reach.timeout=600 -Dvulas compile vulas:a2c`
+- Increase the timeout by changing the configuration setting `vulas.reach.timeout`, e.g., `mvn -Dvulas.reach.timeout=600 -Dsteady compile steady:a2c`
 - Decrease the precision of the call graph construction, e.g., by changing the system property `vulas.reach.wala.callgraph.reflection`.
-For instance, run the reachability analysis as follows: `mvn -Dvulas vulas:a2c -Dcallgraph.reflection=NONE`.
+For instance, run the reachability analysis as follows: `mvn -Dsteady steady:a2c -Dcallgraph.reflection=NONE`.
 See [manual/analysis#a2c](../../manuals/analysis/#reachable-from-app-a2c) for more configuration options.

 ### a2c : java.io.FileNotFoundException?